 The timing of the model is exactly as in Section 3, except that in between stages 2 and 3 the aid agency commits resources ΔR for future aid that will augment the period-2 budget.
-In deciding whether to offer aid, we assume that the aid agency can see through the subsequent equilibrium choices by government and takes the policy responses into account.
+In deciding whether to offer aid, we assume that the aid agency can see through the subsequent equilibrium choices by government thus correctly anticipating the recipient country's responses.
 In effect, the aid agency is applying backwards induction to the subsequent moves in the policy and investment game.